Riley Greene Player Props: Tigers vs. Blue Jays

-The Detroit Tigers and Riley Greene, who went 1-for-4 last time in action, battle Alek Manoah and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.
+On Wednesday, Riley Greene (coming off going 0-for-4) and the Detroit Tigers play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 7:07 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Red Sox.
+He had a hitless performance in his last game (0-for-4) against the Blue Jays.

 Riley Greene Game Info & Props vs. the Blue Jays